NSR Meditation©/USA

 Scientific Research

-Experimental curve showing dramatic increase in galvanic skin resistance during the practice of NSR Meditation Fabrizio Coppola, head of the Scientia Institute in Italy, has performed electroencephalograph studies and galvanic skin response studies (see typical graph of GSR at left) on practitioners of NSR Meditation© that show dramatic physiological effects from this form of deep meditation.
-NSR© leads the mind and body to a unique state of restful alertness that improves many areas of life through the systematic elimination of abnormality and stored stress.
+Experimental curve showing dramatic increase in galvanic skin resistance during the practice of NSR The late Dr. Fabrizio Coppola, former president of Istituto Scientia in Italy, performed electroencephalograph studies and galvanic skin response studies (see typical graph of GSR at left) on practitioners of Natural Stress Relief that show dramatic physiological effects from this form of deep meditation.
+NSR leads the mind and body to a unique state of restful alertness that improves many areas of life through the systematic elimination of abnormality and stored stress.

 In this state of restful alertness, the mind experiences a deep state of pure consciousness, the unbounded source of all thoughts.
 The body naturally follows the mind, entering a deep state of rest, deeper than that of deep sleep.
 All of this happens in just a few minutes, naturally and effortlessly.
 This unique state of deep rest allows the body to heal itself, gradually removing the damaging effects of a lifetime of stress.

-Ongoing research on NSR© is focusing on assessing the large and statistically significant reduction in anxiety in the first two weeks of practice through psychological assessment instruments administered to ever larger groups of practitioners.
+Ongoing research on NSR has focused so far on assessing the large and statistically significant reduction in anxiety in the first two weeks of practice through psychological assessment instruments administered to ever larger groups of practitioners.

-In August, 2007, we published a "pilot" technical paper with our some of our early research results concerning the reduction of anxiety in practitioners of NSR Meditation© in the peer-reviewed scientific journal Psychological Reports.
+In August, 2007, we published a "pilot" technical paper with our some of our early research results concerning the reduction of anxiety in practitioners of Natural Stress Relief in the peer-reviewed scientific journal Psychological Reports.
 An official reprint is available from us at low cost (click on Order Form above), or you may find this article in libraries or order directly from the publisher.

 Effects of Natural Stress Relief Meditation on Trait Anxiety: A Pilot Study, Fabrizio Coppola, Istituto Scientia, in Psychological Reports, August, 2007, vol. 101, pages 130-134.
 Click here for abstract